How to Find the “Sweet Spot” for Your Life Coach Prices That Will Skyrocket Your Income

 What Does Your Ideal Client Look Like?

 Some handbags cost $20, while others cost $200,000.
-The people who are buying the cheap handbags likely aren’t buying the designer handbags, and vice versa.
+The people buying the cheap handbags likely aren’t buying the designer handbags, and vice versa.
 And yet there’s still a demand for both of these products.

-What Kind of Services Will You Offer?
+What Kind of Services Do You Offer?

-Some examples of life coaching packages from real coaches include:
+Some examples of life coaching packages are:

-• A “VIP Package”, with 20 x 90-minute video or phone life coach sessions, an initial two-hour life strategy session, 10 emergency 15-minute calls, and a “graduation lunch” – all to be redeemed over six to 12 months.
-Price: $7,515.
+• A VIP Package with 20 x 90-minute sessions, an initial two-hour life strategy session, 10 emergency 15-minute calls, and a “graduation lunch” over 6 to 12 months.
+It costs $7,515.

 How Qualified Are You?